About Me

 I'm a writer, teacher and freelance editor living in the Boston area.

 I've published essays and articles in a number of literary journals and outlets, including Brevity, The Rumpus, Gay Magazine, The Pinch, Booth, Short Reads, McSweeney’s Internet Tendency, SmokeLong Quarterly, Atticus Review, Gastronomica, Longridge Review, Under the Gum Tree, december, Los Angeles Review of Books and others.
-I also write articles about America's public lands for National Parks Magazine.
+I often write articles about America’s public lands for National Parks Magazine.

 In a former life, I worked at an artisanal bakery making pastries.
 My palms are less callused now and the honorable burn scars are fading, but I still like to make pies.